elidle/scriptorium/README.md

 ## Visiting the deployed app

 Other than running the code locally, you can visit our deployed app on `scriptorium.fun`.
+Note that since we are using the free plan on AWS, we cannot always keep the the app deployed.